GreatGrace-spec/-Fintech-Student-Performance-Analysis-/README.md

 ---

 ## 💡 Key Insights
-1. [Insight 1: e.g., “Course X has the highest average score”]
+1. “Course X has the highest average score”]
-2. [Insight 2: e.g., “Attendance correlates positively with total score”]
+2. “Attendance correlates positively with total score”]
-3. [Insight 3: e.g., “Male and female performance is comparable in most courses”]
+3. “Male and female performance is comparable in most courses”]

 ---